Submission ID: TO BE ADDED

 t=9 (Timbre cannot be altered) |

-II.
+III.
 Comparison of the Different Approaches for Timestep Selection

 In this section, we compare the different methods for selecting the timestep at which the prompt is changed, as outlined in our paper: Diff-TONE, Diff-Midpoint, where the prompt change occurs precisely at the midpoint of the sampling process, and Diff-Random, where the change happens at a random point during generation.
+For this section and the ones that follow, we use Diff-TONE-11 as a reference point.

-Prompt | Editing | Original Audio | Diff-TONE | Diff-Midpoint | Diff-Random | Audio2Audio |
+| Prompt | Editing | Original Audio | Diff-TONE | Diff-Midpoint | Diff-Random |

-III.
-Comparison with MusicMagus
+V. Comparison with MusicMagus

 In this section, we compare our method, Diff-TONE, with MusicMagus [3].
 It is important to note that the original audio inputs differ between the two approaches: MusicMagus is built upon AudioLDM 2 [4], while our method is based on Stable Audio Open [2].
 Additionally, for MusicMagus, we retained the original hyperparameter settings, including 100 diffusion steps, whereas our approach uses only 50 diffusion steps.

-Prompt | Editing | Diff-TONE (Original Audio) |
+| Prompt | Editing | Diff-TONE (Original Audio) |

 Diff-TONE (Edited Audio) |